haideralp/Sparta_Virtualisation/README.md

 - Restart the process with command - sudo systemctl restart nginx (if not actively running)
 - Enable the process and check status again
 - Test on browser using http/https://192.168.10.100 (which ever protocol works)
-- Common reason for errors: firewall settings (turn off), not saving vagran file, using vagrant destroy/up if reload not working but ensure re-intall nginx from steps above.
+- Common reason for errors: firewall settings (turn off), not saving vagrant file, using vagrant destroy/up if reload not working but ensure re-intall nginx from steps above.